nataliatesarova/project-four/README.md

 Verify the ability of logged-in users to like recipes.
 Test the accurate display of the number of likes for each recipe.

+Testing Passed

 #### Posting Comments on Recipes (Should Have)
 Acceptance Criteria:
 Registered users can post comments on recipes.
 Test Cases:
-Test user ability to post comments on recipes.
+Test that only registered and logged in users have the ability to post comments on recipes.
 Validate that posted comments appear correctly under respective recipes.

+Testing Passed

 ### Admin Panel and Content Management